smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/readme.md

 ---------------------------------------------------------
 **SQL Function Examples**

-Below I provide a few quick examples to note their behavior.
+Below, I provide a few quick examples to note their behavior.

 ```sql
 SELECT  1 AS ID,